Team-A-SOFT2020/Accomodation-dot-com/README.md

 # Handover Documentation

-The contract is what both teams have been using to follow the same structure of classes and methods.
-The contract is hosted on packagecloud and is used as a dependency in both projects.
+Both Teams have used the contract to follow the ... classes/methods...

+The contract is hosted on ? jar... othe information?

 ## How to use

-The frontend project is a REST API, that allows for a client to sent requests to it.
-It was built using Spring Boot, and takes in JSON requests.
+The frontend project is a REST API, that ...
+It consists of ....

-We have created a Postman Collection, that can be used to send requests and receive responses.
+The Backend...

+How to interact with it

 ## CI/CD

 For continuous integration and continuous deployment, we have used ...

 ## Branching Strategy

+...

 ## Monitoring & Logging

+...

 ## SLA

+...